Hastwell/Omukade.Cheyenne/README.md

 * discord-error-webhook-enable - Enables support for notifing server operators of errors via a Discord webhook.
 Default is `false`.
 * discord-error-webhook-url - The URL to use for the Discord error webhook. **Required if** discord-error-webhook-enable is `true`.
 * run-as-daemon - Starts the server headless without user interactivity or commands, typically used for running as a service (eg, by systemd).
 Starting with the `--daemon` argument will always enable this mode.
+* enable-game-timers - **BETA** - games will have a timer enabled.
+Defaults to false. _The server does not perform any enforcement of timers; misbeahving and malicious clients can easily bypass them even if enabled._

 #### config.json - Advanced Settings
 These should generally not be changed from their defaults; doing so may have significant undesirable side effects.